GOP Nevada Lt Gov. hopeful aggressively thrown through metal detector at COVID meeting, video shows

 Security soon ordered everyone in the room to leave, and the confrontation between Miller and the security officer ensued.

 The crowd soon calmed down and was allowed back in the meeting room.
-The resolution ultimately passed in a 5-2 vote, with commission chairwoman Marilyn Kirkpatrick and commissioner Jim Gibson voting against it.
+The resolution ultimately passed in a 5-2 vote, with commission chairwoman Marilyn Kirkpatrick and Gibson voting against it.

 GOP CANDIDATE MAKES MAJOR INVESTMENT IN LAUNCHING NEVADA GUBERNATORIAL CAMPAIGN